JN-Hernandez/JN-Hernandez/README.md

 - 👋 Hi, I’m @JN-Hernandez
-- 👀 I’m interested in network automation, documentation, and community activism
+- 👀 I’m interested in network automation, documentation as code, and community activism
-- 🌱 I’m currently learning Python
+- 🌱 I’m excited to grow and improve my Python skills
 - 💞️ I’m looking to collaborate on Python projects or documentation creation
 - 📫 Reach me on [LinkedIn](https://www.linkedin.com/in/jn-hernández-a69b7113/)